6 Reasons Gin is Healthier Than You Realize

 - Juniper berries are a ‘super fruit’

 Gin is made from juniper berries, which is a well-known ‘super fruit’.
-Juniper berries have high levels of Vitamin C and flavonoids, which makes it great at fighting off infections.
+Juniper berries have high levels of Vitamin C and flavonoids, which makes them great at fighting off infections.

 Studies have shown that juniper berries can help treat various conditions including dyspepsia, rheumatoid arthritis, and several others.